 The history of Tilt-Up construction

-According to Concrete Construction magazine, commercial buildings using Tilt-Up construction started appearing in the early 1900s.
+People have probably been tilting walls into place for as long as they have been building them.
+Old-fashioned barns were raised using Tilt-Up, for instance.
+According to Concrete Construction magazine, commercial buildings using Tilt-Up construction first appeared in the early 1900s.
 The method became popular in the boom years after World War II, when a labor shortage placed a premium on economical construction methods.

 Tilt-Up construction is a viable alternative to: